Sales Metrics & KPIs

 Why Do You Need to Track Sales Metrics?

-Understanding your business's performance is crucial for growth and success.
-Sales metrics give you a clear picture of how well your sales strategies are working.
+Knowing your business's performance will give you a clear perspective on the strategies that are working or not.
 Here's why tracking them is essential:

 Clear performance overview

-If you monitor sales metrics, you can see how your team is performing.
+If you monitor sales metrics, you can see how well your team is performing.
 Are they meeting targets?
 Are certain products selling better than others?
-This data offers a snapshot of where things stand.
+Data offers a snapshot of where things stand.

 Identifying strengths and weaknesses